EdyVision/serverless-contact-aws/README.md

 sls offline
 ```

+If running locally, the beginning of your url will be http://localhost:3000

-Then you can send the following JSON body to http://localhost:3000/system/notifications/submitEmail:
+Then you can send the following JSON body to "http://<url>/system/notifications/submitEmail":

 ```
 {